LibreTechnica/libretechnica.github.io/challenges/foss_challenge.md

 Check out these Resources for more information on making the switch!

 --------------------
 ### Level 3.
-Switch to FOSS services
+Switch to FOSS or privacy-focused services

+Remove this if this isn't defined enough.

 - OpenStreetMap is the only one I can think of at the moment.
-Remove this if this isn't defined enough.